armanio123/StoryTime/README.md

 by anonymous author.
 ```

-The first line `# The Ogre` will be recognized by StoryTime and narrated as is.
+The single `#` indicates this is the title.
+The line `The Ogre` will be recognized by StoryTime and narrated as is.

 ## Add a chapter.